gadget-framework/gadget2/docs/userguide.md

 When Gadget is performing an optimising run, a number of the parameters can be adjusted to try to find a better fit between the modelled output and the data.
-The parameters that are to be adjusted are termed ”switches” and are marked in the input files by the ’\#’ character.
+The parameters that are to be adjusted are termed "switches" and are marked in the input files by the '\#' character.
 There are two valid formats for switches in the data file - either directly, or as part of a function.